-Students at the Year 7 - 9 Campus and the Holloway Rd Campus are able to participate in the full-range of summer and winter sports.
+Students at the Year 7 - 9 Campus are able to participate in the full-range of summer and winter sports.

-All Year 7 and 8 students participate in a weekly team sport in competition with other schools in the area.
 Students can choose to join a team and train to participate in the round robin competitions.
 In recent years a number of individuals and teams have progressed through to finals at state and national levels.